 City Governments – Angela Creedon, 480-727-2463.

 The Engineering development office values your relationship with alumni and friends.
-Please contact the Donor Relations Manager or 480-965-9646 at the Fulton Schools development office when you are planning an externally focused event.
+Please contact the stewardship coordinator or call 480-965-0289 at the Fulton Schools development office when you are planning an externally focused event.
 They will help you invite alumni, friends and donors, as appropriate, to attend an event.
 The benefits of this partnership is to enhance your supporters’ experience with stellar students and world-renown faculty and also to deepen our connections with supporters.

 There are many different Registrations sites available online.
 Below is a list of few below: